 Tor investigated small-scale spatial gradients in geochemical and isotopic signatures within and between different carbonate fabrics and facies.

 Davey joined the group in June 2009 as a postdoctoral researcher.
 Davey’s work focused on changing biogeochemical cycling and the end-Ordovician extinction.
 His field work took him to Anticosti Island in eastern Canada.
-Davey left the group in November 2010 and is now an Assistant Professor of Geology at Amherst College in Amherst, MA.
+Davey left the group in November 2010 and is now an Associate Professor of Geology at Amherst College in Amherst, MA.

 Claire received her bachelors degree in Biology from Webster University and diligently (and cheerfully) worked in the lab for several years as a technician.
 Claire is currently pursuing her Ph.D. at the University of Missouri, Columbia.